quarkslab/wirego/README.md

 ## Additional notes

-Wirego preferences uses a dedicated config file to locate the golang plugin path, hence when modifying you will need to restart Wireshark.

-Here's why:
+When the path to your plugin in Go is modified, you will be required to restart Wireshark, here's why:

   - we need to setup everything (plugin name, fields..) during the proto_register_wirego call
   - preferences values are only loaded during the proto_reg_handoff_wirego call, which is too late for us